 In an environment where the idea of the ‘growth mindset’ is cultivated, however, students believe that effort can develop their talents.
 Failure for these guys is seen as a learning opportunity.

 In the language classroom, students’ attitude to risk-taking makes a noticeable difference to their competence.
 As we all know, this is especially true when it comes to speaking skills.
 So, lessening the fear of failure in a broader sense could have a direct impact on student performance in this area.
 For a classroom atmosphere to really promote growth, students of any subject need to feel out of their comfort zone, but never vulnerable.
 I’d suggest that this is a difficult balancing act that language teachers are quite familiar with.
+You can read more about failure and risk-taking in my post here.

 Not too surprisingly, there is research to suggest that students with a growth mindset are more motivated to learn and exert effort.
 Dweck’s research with Year 7 maths students shows that learners with a growth mindset are far more likely to take on more challenging work and succeed at it than those with a fixed mindset, for example.